nestjs/docs.nestjs.com/content/graphql/scalars.md

 export class CommonModule {}
 ```

-Now you can use `Date` type in your classes.
+Now we can use the `Date` type in our classes.

 ```typescript
 @Field()